-Fact is, the Traffic Secrets Book by Russell Brunson of Clickfunnels is a secret weapon that can help you learn a lot about your dream customers and find out where do they aggregate online.
+The fact is, the Traffic Secrets Book by Russell Brunson of Clickfunnels is a secret weapon that can help you learn a lot about your dream customers and find out where they aggregate online.
 I highly recommend you grab your FREE copy of the book while the offer’s still available!

 A couple of weeks ago, I’ve decided to create an Etsy store as a case study for my readers, and I’ve named it “Mugastore.”
 Mugastore is a gift shop that sells motivational quote mugs, and if it goes as planned, we will be adding a variety of other products and variants.

 Long story short, Etsy is a hub for people who want to make, sell, buy, and collect unique items online.
 Shopify is an eCommerce platform that allows you to create your very own online store and set your own unique selling point!